d-smith/ml-speciality-notes/acloud.guru/04-data-preparation.md

 * Input Data Source
     * S3, DynamoDB, RDS, Redshift, Database on EC2
-* Crawler to glean data typs, schema or structure of dataset
+* Crawler to glean data types, schema or structure of dataset
 * Data Catalog - metadata with data types and info about your data set
 * Set up jobs to run python or scala code to transform our data, do feature selection, etc
 * Can upload code directly or edit generated code in the console